 assessment; and

-Headteachers or principals must allocate both an induction tutor and an induction mentor to every ECT.
-The induction tutor is expected to hold QTS and their main function is to assess the ECT against the teachers’ standards.
-The induction tutor is responsible for determining the ECTs progress towards the standards and to ensure that appropriate action is taken where the ECT may be experiencing difficulties.
-It is legal requirement on all employers to ensure that the induction tutor has the time to carry out their duties effectively and to meet the needs of the ECTs for whom they are responsible.
-This time should be made available during the mentor and ECT’s directed time.
+Headteachers or principals must allocate both an ECTE tutor and an ECTE mentor to every ECT.
+The tutor is expected to hold QTS and their main function is to assess the ECT against the Teachers’ Standards.
+The tutor is responsible for determining the ECT’s progress towards the Teachers’ Standards and to ensure that appropriate action is taken where the ECT may be experiencing difficulties.
+It is a legal requirement on all employers to ensure that the tutor has the time to carry out their duties effectively and to meet the needs of the ECTs for whom they are responsible.
+This time should be made available during the mentor’s and ECT’s directed time.

 Pay progression

-In those schools where decisions on pay progression remain related to the outcomes of performance management, the NASUWT will insist that the DfE’s commitment on the pay progression of ECTs is reflected unambiguously in pay policies.
+The School Teachers’ Pay and Conditions Document (STPCD) makes clear that ECTs should not be subject to unreasonable barriers to pay progression after their first year in service as an ECT.
+An ECT moving from the first to the second year of their ECTE should move up the pay range accordingly.
+In those schools where decisions on pay progression remain related to the outcomes of performance management, NASUWT will insist that the DfE’s position on the pay progression of ECTs is reflected unambiguously in pay policies.

 Appropriate bodies